Policy 1.4 - Sexual Violence Policy

 The official version of this policy is housed with the University Secretariat.
 In the event of a discrepancy, the official version will prevail.
 Click here for a printable version of this policy.

-Issued By: Provost & Vice-President (Academic), and Vice-President (Finance, Administration & Risk)
+Issued By: Provost & Vice-President (Academic), and Vice-President (Finance & Operations)

 Approving Authority: Board of Governors